 What are mental illnesses /mental health issues/ mental disorders?

-Risk Management – Hygiene for vulnerable people; what extra risks are to be considered in a therapy situation – chemical, physical
+Unit 3 – Risk management – Hygiene for vulnerable people; what extra risks are to be considered in a therapy situation – chemical, physical

 Identifying potential risks to participants within a horticultural therapy program